How to Live by Faith Not by Sight

 Lord, I want to live by faith, not by sight.

 But it is hard.
 I am wired for certainty.
-I want to see before I believe.
-I want proof before I trust.
+I want to see before I believe and have proof before I trust.

-Help me trust You more than I trust my own perception.
-Help me believe Your promises more than my circumstances.
-Help me see with eyes of faith what I cannot see with eyes of flesh.
+Help me to trust You more than I trust my own perception.
+Help me to believe Your promises more than my circumstances.

-I choose faith today — even when I do not feel it.
-I choose to trust You — even when I cannot see You.
+I choose faith today, even when I cannot feel it.
+I choose to trust You, even when I cannot see You.

 Amen.